SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_ENERGIE_TBOX.md

 ## How to use

-In the element created with this driver, you will find the following parameters: Defaut Tension Normale (Amont INS), Defaut Tension Aval INS, Inverseur NalSec - Normal Enclenche, and INS - Secours Enclenche.
+In the element created with this connector, you will find the following parameters: Defaut Tension Normale (Amont INS), Defaut Tension Aval INS, Inverseur NalSec - Normal Enclenche, and INS - Secours Enclenche.

 The **Inversion** parameter allows you to invert the discrete logic used for each of the parameters when necessary.